cartesi/rollups-contracts/docs/output-indexing.md

 - `recipient`: `address` - The address of the Ethereum account that will receive the ERC-721 token
 - `token`: `address` - The address of the ERC-721 token contract
 - `tokenId`: `uint256` - The ID of ERC-721 token to be transferred to the recipient
-- `data`: `bytes` - Additional data provided to the ERC-721 token contract upon transfer

 (New!)
 Transfers an ERC-721 token locked in the application contract to an Ethereum account.
-More precisely, it calls `IERC721(token).safeTransferFrom(appContract, recipient, tokenId, data)`.
+More precisely, it calls `IERC721(token).safeTransferFrom(appContract, recipient, tokenId)`.
 We can filter them by recipient address and by token contract address.

 - Envelope: `Output3`..`Output4`
 - `arg0`: `ERC721_TRANSFER`
 - `arg1`: `bytes32(uint256(uint160(recipient)))`
 - `arg2`: `bytes32(uint256(uint160(token)))`
 - `arg3` (optional): Application-specific
-- `data`: `abi.encode(tokenId, data)`
+- `data`: `abi.encode(tokenId)`

 ### 3.7.
 ERC-1155 Single Transfers